aidanboyne/BCM/_posts/2023-10-09-PBL_CRR_W3C1 copy.md

 #### Labetalol

 Labetalol is often chosen as treatment of acute hypertension by anesthesia providers peri-operatively as it produces a dose-related decrease in blood pressure without reflex tachycardia without significant reduction in heart rate.
 Labetalol is useful as it contains both selective, competitive, alpha1-adrenergic antagonism and non-selective, competitive, beta-adrenergic (B1 and B2) blocking activity in a single agent.
 When analyzed in the laboratory, the activity ratio of alpha to beta-blockade has been estimated to be approximately 1 to 3 and 1 to 7 following oral and intravenous (IV) administration, respectively.

-Managing hypertension, or high blood pressure, typically involves a combination of medical treatment and lifestyle changes.
-It's essential to work closely with a healthcare professional to create a personalized plan that suits your specific needs.
-Here's a comprehensive guide on managing hypertension both medically and through lifestyle changes:

 ### HTN Management